 Students participate in small group discussion through a Peer Instruction methodology which incorporates polling software by which response rates were calculated.
-During each Peer Instruction session students have the opportunity to direct the learning of their peers by demonstrating their knowledge of a topic through a small group discussion with their peers as well as with a back and forth with the faculty facilitator.
+During each Peer Instruction session students have the opportunity to direct the learning of their peers by demonstrating their knowledge of a topic through a back and forth with the faculty facilitator.
 Students also have the opportunity to inform peers on their problem solving and test taking skills.